Today's Best Tech Deals

-The base plan allows for two streams at a time, but you can pay another $15 per month to watch on unlimited devices at home and three streams on the road.
-(This add-on can be bundled with the expanded DVR for $20 per month total.)
+The base plan allows for two streams at a time, but you can pay another $10 per month to watch on unlimited devices at home and three streams on the road.
 In any case, Hulu does not allow you to stream on TV devices such as Fire TV Sticks or Roku players from outside the house.
 As a workaround, your Hulu account can log into 35 TV network apps, but not all of them offer live feeds, and some have unskippable ads during on-demand video.

 But wait, there’s more.
 Hulu’s live TV service also includes all of Hulu’s on-demand programming, including back-catalog shows from the major networks and several cable channels, every episode of Seinfeld, and original series such as The Handmaid’s Tale.
 That’s a valuable perk, but if you want to skip the ads on these shows, you must upgrade to the no-commercials version of Hulu for another $6 per month.

 Clearly, the cost of Hulu’s live TV service can add up, in some cases for the same offerings that other bundles offer gratis.
 PlayStation Vue and YouTube TV, for instance, place no limits on DVR storage (though they have time limits of 28 days and nine months respectively, while Hulu stores recordings indefinitely), and the former does not restrict ad skipping on most channels.
 Those bundles also offer three simultaneous streams compared to Hulu’s default two, as does Sling TV with its Blue package.

 Still, Hulu edges out YouTube TV as the cheapest streaming bundle that covers major networks, news channels, local sports, regional sports, and DVR at no extra cost.
 Throw in Hulu’s on-demand service, which continues to grow as Hulu snatches up the rights to more network shows, and you’re getting a lot of TV for the money.

 An overflowing interface